Daniel-Marynicz/MintTask2/README.md

 #### Set environment (optional)

-You can set in the `.env` file your custom environment variables.
+You can set in the `.env` file your custom environment variables in the main directory of this project .

 A list of all environmental variables can be found in  `docker-compose.yml` file.